 35 Different Types of African Braids

 One of the oldest hairstyles around, braids originated in Africa thousands of years ago.
 Braids offer a tremendous amount of styling versatility; in fact, your styling options are almost limitless.
 From cornrows to box braids to feed-in braids, it’s easy to create a unique braided style that suits your personal style.
-You can create many braided styles using just your natural hair or by add braiding hair for a protective element.
+You can create many braided styles using just your natural hair or by adding braiding hair for a protective element.
 Using braiding hair helps extend the longevity of your styles; it’s also a great way to try out a new hair color without permanently altering your natural hair.
-Keep reading to take a look at 35 different types of braids.
+Keep reading to take a look at 35 different types of braids for black hair.

 Box braids are easily one of the most popular braided styles today.
 They’re one of those looks that never seem to go out of style, and it’s not hard to see why: they’re as effortlessly gorgeous as they are practical.